fabigr8/fabigr8.github.io/content/publication/schaschek-black-2023/index.md

   explainability methods for Graph Convolutional Neural Networks in the context of outcome prediction.

-summary: 'In our paper we investigating the capabilities of different explainability methods for GNNs'
+summary: In our paper we investigating the capabilities of different explainability methods for GNNs

 tags:
 - Source Themes